Business continuity - serving our beneficiaries

 Our Annual Festival on 12 May 2020 has been cancelled

-The 366th Festival Service at St Paul's Cathedral and Festival Dinner afterwards at Merchant Taylors' Hall have both been cancelled following the closure of St Paul's Cathedral in line with the Government's advice regarding COVID-19.
+The 2020 Festival Service at St Paul's Cathedral, which would have been our 366th, and the Festival Dinner afterwards at Merchant Taylors' Hall, have both been cancelled following the closure of St Paul's Cathedral in line with the Government's advice regarding COVID-19.

 We will communicate directly with all those who have requested tickets, issue refunds for the Festival Dinner, and communicate more widely through social media and other channels as appropriate.